MileHacker Logo

 Rental Options & Driving

-Rental options in Peshawar are limited, exclusively for self-drive vehicles for tourists.
+Rental options in Peshawar are limited, exclusively for self-drive modes of transport for tourists.
 Most travelers prefer alternatives for safety and convenience.

 Car Rental & Requirements